clarkritchie/1pw-github-secrets/README.md

 brew install 1password-cli
 ```

-2. Turn on the 1Password desktop app integration
+2. Turn on the 1Password desktop app integration in the 1Password desktop application.

 - Open and unlock the 1Password app.
 - Click your account or collection at the top of the sidebar.